haotian2006/HelperDocs-contributions/Parallel luau.md

 end
 ```
 !!!info Tables and Bindables
     When Sending/Returning Tables, avoid large dictionaries if you can.
 If possible try to convert dictionaries into arrays.
-Another thing is if your array is going to consist of Strings that are showing up more then once you could send/return two tables, the data table and a key table.
+Another thing is if your array is going to consist of Strings that are showing up more than once you could send/return two tables, the data table, and a key table.
     ```lua

     --//before
     local data = {